Using Git, GitHub, and GitHub Classroom for Courses

 orNew Classroom

-, not the Course organization. - I tend to shorten the name as it will be the prefix on each student repo.
+page where you name the classroom.- I tend to shorten the name as it will be the prefix on each student repo, e.g., 24F-4-613

-- Skip the next two steps on adding TAs and adding students via the LMS (AU Canvas is not yet configured for GitHub).
+- Skip the next two steps on adding TAs and adding students via the LMS.
+You can do it later.

-- Your Github Classroom classroom is now established and you should be able to see it in GitHUb Classroom.
+- Your GitHub Classroom new classroom is now established and you should be able to see it in GitHub Classroom.

 - Once your educational benefit is approved (you will get an email from GitHub), apply to upgrade your GitHub “Semester” organization.